quintans/goSQL/README.md

 })
 ```

-Notice that when I use the subquery variable an alias with the value “Value” is defined.
+Notice that when I use the subquery variable an alias `"Value"` is defined.
 This alias matches with a struct field in `Dto`.
 In this query the TArtist.C_NAME column as no associated alias, so the default column alias is used.

 #### Where Subquery